Skip to main content

 Ishaan Dev glared at her.
 Priyambada smiled an intelligent and victorious smile.
 He got up as she stood out of his way and walked back to the bed rather reluctantly.

-“Get me a chair.”
-Priyambada asked the servant.
+“Get me a chair,” Priyambada asked the servant.
 Ishaan Dev frowned.
-He patted the side of the bed she took for the last two nights and raised his eyebrows.
+He patted the side of the bed she had taken for the last two nights and raised his eyebrows.
 Sighing, Priyambada sat down and dismissed the maids.

 “You can argue even if you can’t talk.”
 She snapped.
 “It’s irking me now.”
 Ishaan Dev smiled faintly at her words.
-He looked up at Mallal who was the only man present in the room beside them.
+He looked up at Mallal, who was the only man present in the room besides them.

 “Mallal will taste everything before you touch it,” Priyambada spoke, making Ishaan Dev frown.
 Mallal walked up to the table at her words and nodded.
 Ishaan Dev looked at the soup and wrote down “You made it?”